This is a listing of the deities and individuals associated with the Faith of the Seven in A Song of Ice and Fire.

 - Fat Bastard: One of the reasons the crowd targets him in the riots.Tyrion: Starving men take a dim view of priests too fat to walk.

-- High Priest: He is the initial leader of the Faith.
+- High Priest: He is the topmost leader of the Faith at the beginning of A Song of Ice and Fire.

 - Too Important to Walk: He is carried through King's Landing in a litter, mostly because he is too fat to ride or walk very far on his own power.
 This makes it impossible for him to escape the rioters.